 Many believe water is to wellness what avocados are to toast: Being coupled with the former drastically improves the latter.
 And considering that without your daily servings of H2O, brain health, workouts, and all of your other favorite things (including survival in general) are an impossibility, it reasons to say wellness needs water just like that slice of sourdough needs that creamy green smash.
-But when it comes to clear liquid’s power over your skin when you drink it, the, er, waters are a bit murky—at least according to one expert.
+But when it comes to the question “Does drinking water help your skin?”, the—er—waters are a bit murky.

 “Adequate hydration is crucial for all aspects of health—skin health included,” says New York City dermatologist Dendy Engelman, MD, “That said, oral ingestion of water doesn’t correlate with skin hydration.
 That is more a factor of sebaceous gland density and skin-barrier function.”
 In other words, you can sip out of your S’well 24/7 and still have dry skin, and you can also slack on your daily ounces and still have skin that looks relatively moisturized.

-While we’ve already caveated that good hydration doesn’t necessarily guarantee you great skin, here’s where things get tricky though, because H2O does help your complexion in an indirect way by allowing the entire body to effectively carry out the functions that flush toxins and keep fluids moving through your capillaries.
+While we’ve already caveated that good hydration doesn’t necessarily guarantee you great skin, here’s where things get tricky.
+Water does help your entire body effectively carry out the functions that flush toxins and keep fluids moving through your capillaries.
 “Adequate hydration helps the skin to optimize circulation to the skin and toxin removal from the skin, but only in extreme cases does it correlate with skin hydration levels,” Dr. Engelman explains.

 Staying scrupulous with your hydration also keeps inflammation at bay, which is a huge deal, since the condition can spark a host of other unwanted topical issues.
-“Increased inflammation in the body disrupts the its ability to regulate the immune system and can therefore lead to flares of skin conditions like acne, eczema, and psoriasis,” the expert says.
+“Increased inflammation in the body disrupts its ability to regulate the immune system and can, therefore, lead to flares of skin conditions like acne, eczema, and psoriasis,” the expert says.

 1. Snack on water-dense fruits like watermelon, cucumbers, and strawberries